Baháʼu'lláh: Final exile and imprisonment in Acre

 In 1890, Cambridge orientalist Edward Granville Browne was able to interview Baháʼu'lláh in Bahji.
 After this meeting he wrote his famous pen-portrait of Baháʼu'lláh: In the corner where the divan met the wall sat a wondrous and venerable figure...
 The face of him on whom I gazed I can never forget, though I cannot describe it.
 Those piercing eyes seemed to read one's very soul; power and authority sat on that ample brow...
 No need to ask in whose presence I stood, as I bowed myself before one who is the object of a devotion and love which kings might envy and emperors sigh for in vain!
 A mild dignified voice bade me be seated, and then continued:— "Praise be to God that thou hast attained!...
 Thou hast come to see a prisoner and an exile...
 We desire but the good of the world and the happiness of the nations; yet they deem us a stirrer up of strife and sedition worthy of bondage and banishment...
 That all nations should become one in faith and all men as brothers; that the bonds of affection and unity between the sons of men should be strengthened; that diversity of religion should cease, and differences of race be annulled—what harm is there in this?...
 Yet so it shall be; these fruitless strifes, these ruinous wars shall pass away, and the 'Most great Peace' shall come....
 Is not this that which Christ foretold?...
 Yet do We see your kings and rulers lavishing their treasures more freely on means for the destruction of the human race than on that which would conduce to the happiness of mankind...
 These strifes and this bloodshed and discord must cease, and all men be as one kindred and one family...
 Let not a man glory in this, that he loves his country; let him rather glory in this, that he loves his kind."

 After a short illness, Baháʼu'lláh died on 29 May 1892 in Bahji.
 He was buried adjacent to the mansion in an existing building which now serves as his shrine.
 It is a place of pilgrimage for Bahá’ís from all over the world, and is the Qiblih they face for daily obligatory prayers.
-In 2008 the shrine of Bahá’u’lláh, along with other Baháʼí holy places in ‘Akká and Haifa, were added to UNESCO's list of World Heritage Sites.
+In 2008 the shrine of Bahá’u’lláh, along with other Baháʼí holy places in Acre and Haifa, were added to UNESCO's list of World Heritage Sites.